 Nominations will be reviewed and selected by the IU School of Medicine Teaching Awards Committee members.

-Award winners will be announced at the 2019 Fall Faculty Meeting.
+Award winners are normally announced at the Fall All School Meeting.

 |2018 Winner||Gabriel T. Bosslet, MD, Assistant Dean for Faculty Affairs and Professional Development, Associate Professor of Clinical Medicine and of Clinical Neurology, Director, Fellowship in Pulmonary and Critical Care Medicine|